Kostis Maraveyas: Biography

+In 2014 he wrote and directed 12 episodes of the music documentary series "Mousiki Pantou" (Μουσική Παντού) which was transmitted on Greek Public Television (NERIT) and gained positive reviews from the media.
+On 8 November 2014, Maraveyas was awarded as "Best Composer" at the Athinorama People's Choice Theatre Awards for the play "Filargyros" ("L’Avare/The Miser") by Molière that was performed at the National Theatre of Greece during the 2012–2013 season.
+In summer 2015, Maraveyas composed the music for the play Ecclesiazousae, Aristophanes, for the National Theatre of Greece.

 In May 2016, he participated as a singer-songwriter in the French film "Voir du pays" which was awarded at the 69th edition of the Cannes Film Festival.
 In June 2016 he composed the music for the play "Monaksxa a lonely planet", for the Athens & Epidaurus Festival 2016.

 From 2017 to 2019 he has been one of the four judges of the Greek version of the TV show The Voice (franchise), winning all three seasons with his team.

 Personal life

-In October 2021 Maraveyas wed Greek actress Tonia Sotiropoulou.
+In October 2021 Maraveyas, married Greek actress Tonia Sotiropoulou.